karina-rodriguez/2024-XR-interoperability/episodes/tutorial.Rmd

 Note this is only in memory, as it is not in your local filesystem.

 Using the interface, navigate to: /usr/local/apache2/htdocs

+### Edit webpage and Javascript

+Whatever path you used for the web server, you will need to create an index.html and a script.js

+See below for more details.

 ![Access the HTML code for the web page.](fig/editHTTP.png){alt='Edit HTML.'}